Video Coming Soon...

 24: Introductory Dictionaries

-In this exercise we'll use the same data from the previous exercise on list
+In this exercise we'll use the same data from the previous exercise on lists and use it to learn about Dictionaries or dicts.

 Key/Value Structures